woedev/testing/docs/cios.md

 </noscript>

 ::: warning
-If you're using an SD card, ensure that the lock switch is in the unlocked position, otherwise you'll be unable to select the correct options in the installer.
+If you're using an SD card, ensure the lock switch is in the unlocked position, otherwise you'll be unable to select the correct options in the installer.
 :::

 ## IOS Downloads {#wii-downloads}